 Diversity of boards of directors and senior management

-Federal distributing corporations, including venture issuers, created under the Canada Business Corporations Act will soon need to disclose information to their shareholders on the diversity of their boards of directors and senior management teams.
+Federal distributing corporations, including venture issuers, created under the Canada Business Corporations Act now need to disclose information to their shareholders on the diversity of their boards of directors and senior management teams.

 A corporation's senior management team includes any of the following: